brunoguilherme1/blueskypost/README.md

 http://localhost:8501
 ```

-Paste a Bluesky post URL like:
+Paste a Bluesky post URL:

 ```text
 https://bsky.app/profile/<handle>/post/<post_id>
 ```

-The app will:

-1. Fetch and display the original post
-2. Analyze text and images
-3. Search for context when needed
-4. Generate a concise explanation
+The app will fetch and display the original post, analyze text and images, search for context when needed, and generate a concise explanation.

 ## Example Output